MattKevan/uxlift/_topics/card-sorting-101.md

 category:
 - Information architecture
 - Content strategy
-intro: Card sorting is a well-established research technique for discovering how people understand and categorize information.
+description: Card sorting is a well-established research technique for discovering how people understand and categorize information.
 You can use card sorting results to group and label your website information in a way that makes the most sense to your audience.
 link: https://www.optimalworkshop.com/101/card-sorting